 What is EPI?

-EPI (exocrine pancreatic insufficiency) is the medical term for a condition that occurs when the pancreas doesn’t make enough digestive enzymes.
+EPI (exocrine pancreatic insufficiency) is the medical term for a condition that occurs when the pancreas doesn’t release enough digestive enzymes.
 As a result, the body cannot properly digest food and absorb nutrients.

 EPI and digestion